 Now, one thing to remember: the plan will always go off the rails.
 Something will happen to delay the process–expect it.
 Having your detailed plan in front of you, written down, will help you navigate the bumps in the road more smoothly.
 Use the calendar and Moving Day schedule sheet in the Move Mama Move Relocation Planner to keep track of specific dates and times for moving day.

 Return borrowed items

-Take things back to their original owner, i.e., library books.
-Don’t let things get packed up before you return them.
+Take things back to their original owner, i.e., library books if you borrowed a toy, clothing, or something else from a friend.
+Make sure to give it back soon.
+Keep items from getting packed up before you return them.

 Get things back that you have loaned out

 Sometimes it takes effort to remember what you’ve loaned out to others.
 But start thinking about things you may have let a friend borrow.
 A dress and an air pump are a few things I’ve had to remember to get back from a friend.

 Gather packing supplies and start packing

 Start getting boxes, packaging tape, packing paper, and bubble wrap.
 Purchase packing materials, if needed.
 Home Depot and Amazon are great places to get bulk orders of boxes if you want to purchase them.
 I’ve put together a shopping list for you on Amazon with products I’ve used and love.